-Deemple Budhia PARTNERdeemple.budhia@russellmcveagh.com P +64 9 367 8335
+guy.lethbridge@russellmcveagh.com P +64 4 819 7538

 FMCA

 The FMCA regulates offers of securities (which are referred to as "financial products") to the public in New Zealand.
 The four categories of financial product are: debt securities, equity securities, managed investment products and derivatives.
 The FMCA imposes disclosure and governance (for offers of debt securities and managed investment products) obligations on offerors of financial products.
 It also prohibits misleading and deceptive conduct and conduct constituting insider trading and market manipulation.